-Thanks to a $1 million grant from the Lilly Foundation’s Sustaining Pastoral Excellence program, Catholic Extension is hosting a multi-year effort to invite pastors from urban/suburban dioceses to visit mission dioceses throughout the United States and its territories.
+Thanks to a $1 million grant from Lilly Endowment Inc.'s Sustaining Pastoral Excellence program, Catholic Extension is hosting a multi-year effort to invite pastors from urban/suburban dioceses to visit mission dioceses throughout the United States and its territories.

 Our new Mission Immersion Program for Pastors invites pastors to experience firsthand the Church’s inspiring and diverse missionary work in poor or far-flung regions of this continent, while forming bonds with fellow priests and lay ministers both at home and in the mission communities they visit.

 In our first several trips, we’ve seen the ways that immersion in a mission diocese can offer pastors an experience of renewal of their commitment to ministry, and a deeper commitment to the universal Church in its ministry to those living on the margins of society.

 We seek to invite pastors with at least a few years of experience, and an openness to lifelong learning, to a three-day, all expenses paid, mission immersion trip.